AlejandroBryan/alejandrobryan/projects/meet.md

 ## Overview

 Meet is an elegant, single-page application designed to help users discover and explore upcoming tech-related events hosted by CareerFoundry in their city.
 It offers a platform for users to find events that align with their tech interests and network with other professionals in the field.
-This user-friendly app makes staying informed and connected within the tech community easy.
+This user-friendly app makes staying informed and connected within the tech community easily.

 ### Purpose and Context